yunuxec/TextCap/README.md

 ## Data Files
 - To use Tesseract OCR, you need language data files in `.traineddata` format.
 - Obtain the Tesseract data files from the [Tesseract GitHub repository](https://github.com/tesseract-ocr/tessdata) or from the [official Tesseract website](https://tesseract-ocr.github.io/tessdata/).
-- **License:** The Tesseract data files are licensed under the Apache-2.0 License.
-See the [LICENSE](https://github.com/tesseract-ocr/tessdata/blob/master/LICENSE) file in the Tesseract GitHub repository for more details.

 ## Installation
 - Download the language data files you need and place them in the `tessdata` directory of your TextCap project.